lazlowa/pypz-python/README.md

 Your ETL pipeline has to extract images from millions of videos.
 The images shall be prepared and stored for further processing.

-# Documentation
-Check each subproject for the documentation.

 # Examples
 Starter project template - https://github.com/lazlowa/pypz-starter-template

 Usage examples - https://github.com/lazlowa/pypz-examples

 ---